Abdul-Mukit/abdul-mukit.github.io/_projects/project_mujin_ai_vision.md

 ---

 #### Introduced AI Vision System for Robotic Depalletization [@Mujin](https://mujin-corp.com/depalletizing/)
-* Developed and deployed Mujin's first deep learning-assisted robotic vision system for depalletization applications.
-* Trained, optimized, and deployed an instance segmentation model, outperforming Mujin's geometry-based vision system’s mAP by 60% and detection speed by 800%
+* Trained, optimized, and deployed an instance segmentation model, increasing the production rate by 50%.
+The model outperformed Mujin's existing vision system’s mAP by 60% and detection speed by 800%.
 * Collected, distilled, and annotated a large warehouse dataset of 20,000 images.
 CVAT, Datumaro, SAM, and Voxel51 were used to optimize data and annotations carefully.
 * Developed an auto-annotation software to generate ground truth segmentation datasets with 94% mAP automatically.